 Steps to create a shortcut

 1. Launch System Preferences.
-Click the Apple icon on the top menu bar > System Preferences, or hit command + space and search for ‘System Preferences’ from there.
+Click the Apple icon on the top menu bar > System Preferences or hit command + space and search for ‘System Preferences’ from there.

-3. Now, select ‘Services’ on the left pane.
+3. Now, select Services on the left pane.

-6. Now, assign a key combination that you want and can easily remember.
+6. Finally, assign a key combination that you want and can easily remember.
 It can be anything, control + command + r or even, as simple as, command + q.
 But make sure that the key combination is not already in use for any other service.